 Multiple types of interactive activities and formative assessments are presented throughout the four Modules of the Program.
 There are multiple-choice question assessments in each of the modules that must be passed within 2 attempts to progress.
 The final summative assessments are based on a scenario of an immunisation encounter and include catch–up calculations.
 An accumulative score of at least 80% is required for the MCQ throughout the course and exam 1.
 A Pass/Fail is required for the catch-up scenarios in exam 2 – 100% correct for a Pass with 3 attempts allowed.

 It is a requirement that a course user’s answers to assessment questions represent their own work.
 SA Health reserves the right to cancel the enrolment, suspend or remove student access to the program if academic misconduct/dishonesty is proven.

 A clinical assessment is not required to successfully complete this program.

-The course costs $225 (inc GST).
-Secure payment is made by credit card online through BPOINT.
+The course costs $350 (inc GST).
+Secure payment is made by credit card online through BPoint.
 This is linked to the registration process.
-If purchasing access on behalf of multiple users (three or more), a request to pay via invoice can be made.
+If purchasing access on behalf of multiple users (two or more), a request to pay via manual invoice can be made.

 The following is a course outline and provides details of the topics covered.
 The program is divided into four modules, with the information provided under sub-headings.

-Module 1 aims to introduce the learner to immunisation from a public health perspective, discusses the effectiveness of immunisation programs and immunisation coverage rates.
+Module 1 aims to introduce the learner to immunisation from a public health perspective and discusses the effectiveness of immunisation programs and immunisation coverage rates.
 The National Immunisation Program Schedule is introduced and the governing structures that guide the vaccine recommendations and schedule points for administration.

 The module delivers information on the fundamentals of microbiology and immunology, providing a foundation for further understanding of the disease process, the chain of infection, vaccine development and how vaccines work.